nbailey20/Twilify/README.md

     * As of July 2023, a verified A2P campaign is required for CPaaS usage, several days to get approved for personal use-case
 * A Spotify account
 * A Spotify application created at https://developer.spotify.com/ allowing API access to your account
+    * Note: application Redirect URI must be set to "http://127.0.0.1"

 ## Instructions
 1. To start install, ```cd installation/```